September 3, 2018

 Hair fall is a common issue, equally affecting men and women.
 And both men and women have agreed that hair loss affects not just their looks but their self-confidence.
 There are dozens of myths surrounding hair loss, which often detract people as they begin their search for an effective treatment.
 Here we will share with you 5 things you didn’t know about hair fall.
 Know them to differentiate between myths and facts about hair fall.

-This is most common misconception regarding hair fall.
-People relate hair loss with old age and sit relaxed, thinking there is still long time before the hair fall process will start.
+This is the most common misconception regarding hair fall.
+People relate hair loss with old age and sit relaxed, thinking there is still a long time before the hair fall process will start.
 But remember, age is just one of many factors that can trigger hair loss.
-Other common factors include genetics, hormones, sun exposure, harsh weather, stress, anxiety and numerous treatments and medical conditions.
-An increasing number of young people are struggling with hair loss problem nowadays, either due to these factors or due to Androgenic Alopecia – Male Pattern Baldness.
+Other common factors include genetics, hormones, sun exposure, harsh weather, stress, anxiety, and numerous treatments and medical conditions.
+An increasing number of young people are struggling with hair loss problems nowadays, either due to these factors or due to Androgenic Alopecia – Male Pattern Baldness.